 The important thing to remember about being a Precinct Chair is that you are not alone.
 Information, voting lists, supplies, etc. are available at the Denton County Republican Party Headquarters.
 Our more experienced Precinct Chairs are always there to assist you.
 There are also Area Leaders that provide help and leadership.

 Precinct Chairs must be a resident of that precinct in order to qualify for a place on the ballot.
-Precinct Chairs are elected in the Republican Primary: in 2016, the Primary will be held on March 1st.
+Precinct Chairs are elected in the Republican Primary.
 If unopposed, they do not appear on the ballot, but are considered elected that day.
 If more than one person files for Precinct Chair, the voters of that precinct decide.

 Want to be a Precinct Chair?
-Please fill out the application below when the filing period begins to be appointed.
-If you are appointed, please fill out the second form to be on the ballot in the March 1st Primary!
-We will post the applications here beginning September 12, 2017.
+Please click the button to fill out the application when the filing period begins to be appointed.